 Seasoned investors understand that the stock market is one of the best long-term investments.
 Price declines are often nothing more than a mild stock market correction over time, and your portfolio can rebound from these temporary dips provided enough time.

 By a 2020 Morningstar Study, the demand has always been up in 80 overlapping 15-year cycles since 1926.
-Even though the stock market is difficult to forecast, this trend shows that if you have a good long-term investment decision for at least 15 years, you can come out ahead.
+Even though the stock market is difficult to forecast, this trend shows that if you have a best long-term investment plan for at least 15 years, you can come out ahead.

 Buying and selling stocks centered on feelings or gut reactions to temporary fluctuations, on the other hand, will derail your investing strategy and cause you to lose money.